 If the Rocky Mountains are Colorado's defining geographic feature, skiing and snowboarding must be its signature activities.
 Colorado is, after all, the number one destination for skiing in North America.
-Home to 25 ski areas and resorts, Colorado offers some of the most epic trails and thrilling rides you'll be able to find.
-Find the ski resort that fulfills your ski-vacation dreams below, and check out Colorado ski conditions right now.
+Home to 26 ski areas and resorts, Colorado offers some of the most epic trails and thrilling rides you'll be able to find.

 Best known for having one of the longest ski seasons in North America (often from mid-October to early June), A-Basin also boasts North America's highest elevation terrain park and its own "beach,"? the infamous early-riser parking lot, which serves as home base for concerts, parties and tailgating.

 When new snow at Aspen Highlands reaches mammoth proportions, you're in for a epic day of Colorado's signature light-and-dry powder.
 Insiders at the ski area recommend studying the trail map to find hidden gems that drop into gladed, untouched expert areas.

 While Aspen is known throughout the world as a posh winter playground, more skiers are discovering the mountain's challenging double blacks and chutes.
 In town, stop into the numerous galleries and the Aspen Art Museum or see a show at the Wheeler Opera House or the Harris Concert Hall.

 You can tell from Beaver Creek's marketing slogan, "Not Exactly Roughing It,"? that it will charm those looking for fantastic extras.
 Heated moving walkways, fresh-baked cookies in the base area and a 20-hours-a-day grooming habit result in acres of corduroy just waiting for skiers and riders to swish their way through.